paradoxmr24/libraries/DataSource/DataSource_dev.md

 const aggregatedData = await dataSource.aggregate(pipeline);
 ```

-This example demonstrates how to create an instance of the `DataSource` class, set query parameters, and perform find and aggregate operations on a Mongoose model.
-You can customize the query parameters, filters, and stages based on your application's requirements.
+This example demonstrates how to create an instance of the `DataSource` class, set config, and perform find and aggregate operations on a Mongoose model.
+You can customize the config, filters, and stages based on your application's requirements.

 Note: The above example assumes that the necessary dependencies and models are properly imported and set up.